Larsvanderlaan/causalGLM-depreciated-/README.md

 1. Conditional average treatment effect estimation with "spCATE".
 (Causal semiparametric linear regression with general link functions)
 2. Conditional odds ratio estimation between two binary variables with "spOR".
 (Causal semiparametric logistic regression)
 3. Conditional relative risk regression for nonnegative outcomes and a binary treatment with "spRR".
-(Causal semiparametric poisson/relative-risk regression with general link functions)
+(Causal semiparametric log-linear relative-risk regression with general link functions)

 The functions are easy to use.
 The only required input from users is the data (of course) and a R-formula object (just like glm) for the CATE/OR/RR.